hargarg/FluidFramework-1/examples/hosts/node-host/README.md

 This example demonstrates loading Fluid objects inside Node.js environment.
 To understand how Fluid loader works, read the [literate](../hosts-sample/README.md) loader example first.

+We are using the rabbitmq to queue the request for documents to initiate the nodecodeloader.
+We are currently loading the prosemirrorcomponent and whenever there are any changes for the data can be sent to the azure blob storage

 ## Difference with Literate Loader

 The primary difference is how Fluid object packages are being loaded.
 While the literate loader can 'script include' a file inside a browser environment, Node requires a different approach.